 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 700D and the X1D have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.